scarf-sh/docs/docs/gateway.md

 - **Backend URL**: This refers to where your container is actually hosted, the location where Scarf will send requests to pull the container.
 Scarf will ask for your container's current pull command.
 This could be `hello-world`, `org/name` (implicitly specifying Docker Hub as the registry, `registry.hub.docker.com/org/name`), or a fully qualified `ghcr.io/namespace/imagename`.
 You can modify this value later, and your traffic will be instantly moved over to the new destination.
 - **Public domain**: This will represent your new pull command through Scarf.
 This can be your own domain, or a Scarf-supplied domain, of the form `<username>.docker.scarf.sh`.
 While you can update this value, updating your public domain is a breaking change!
 Edit this value with caution.

-If you configure yoru public domain to be a custom domain, you'll need to add a CNAME to `<username>.docker.scarf.sh`.
-See your DNS's providers instructions for how to do this.
+If you configure your public domain to be a custom domain, you'll need to add a CNAME to `<username>.docker.scarf.sh`.
+See your DNS provider's instructions for how to do this.

 ### Security

 **TLS**

 All pulls through the gateway occur over https.
-If you configure Scarf host your container via a custom domain, Scarf will get an SSL certificate via [LetsEntrypt](https://letsencrypt.org), and perform SSL termination for the traffic.
+If you configure Scarf host your container via a custom domain, Scarf will fetch an issued SSL certificate via [LetsEntrypt](https://letsencrypt.org), and perform SSL termination for the traffic.
 The gateway in turn will issue a redirect for the request, or proxy the request to the backend registry.

 ### Availability